nriaziat/academic-kickstart/content/home/skills.md

   icon = "wave-square"
   icon_pack = "fas"
   name = "MATLAB"
-  description = "I am proficient in using MATLAB for iterative gear and crankshaft design as well as matrix operations, differential equations, and statistics."
+  description = "I am proficient in using MATLAB for iterative mechanical design as well as matrix operations, differential equations, and statistics.
+My background includes projects in crankshaft design, signal analysis (frequency and time domain), and data presentation."

 [[feature]]
   icon = "laptop-code"
   icon_pack = "fas"
   name = "LabVIEW"
-  description = "I have used LabVIEW extensively for control system implementation with the NI myRIO"
+  description = "I have used LabVIEW extensively for control system implementation with the NI myRIO.
+Check out my [inverted pendulum](https://www.linkedin.com/posts/nriaziat_naveed-riaziat-and-i-had-a-lot-of-fun-with-activity-6609596143108190209-krLo) using a state-space LQR controller running on a myRIO!"

 [[feature]]
   icon = "robot"
   icon_pack = "fas"
   name = "ROS"
-  description = "I have used ROS for drone and autonomous ground vehicle programming using a wide variety of sensors and computing systems."
+  description = "I have used ROS for drone and autonomous ground vehicle programming using a variety of sensors and computing systems."

 [[feature]]
   icon = "pencil-ruler"
   icon_pack = "fas"
-  name = "SolidWorks"
   description = "I have 8 years of SolidWorks experience in robotics and manufacturing applications."

 [[feature]]